BSE233009/DATABASE-PROJECT/README.md

 ## Conclusion
 The **Credit Scoring and Loan Approval System** is an efficient, scalable, and secure solution for managing the loan approval process.
 It minimizes data redundancy, ensures data integrity, and incorporates necessary security measures, providing a trustworthy and transparent system for financial institutions.
 This design enables better decision-making while protecting sensitive applicant data.

----

-Feel free to clone or contribute to this project!